learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 ## ActiveModel::Serializer

-`ActiveModel::Serializer` provides an easy way to customize how the JSON rendered by our controllers is structured.
+`ActiveModel::Serializer` (or AMS) provides an easy way to customize how the JSON rendered by our controllers is structured.
 It is a very "Rails-y" tool, in that it uses a "convention over configuration" approach, and is consistent with separation of concerns.
 Let's take a look at how we can use it to render the JSON for our movie app.